Skip to Content

 If you want to use dried, then add it just before you pour over the fish stock and stage 8.

-A question asked by my US based readers as creme fraiche is not as readily available as it is in Europe.
+A question asked by my US-based readers, because crème fraiche is not as readily available as it is in Europe.

 You could use either sour cream or heavy cream.
-Sour cream is typically around 20% fat so it does have a higher risk of curdling than creme fraiche.
+Sour cream is typically around 20% fat, so it has a higher risk of curdling than crème fraiche.

 Overhead canned salmon linguini pasta with creme fraiche and cornichons.